-&lt;sup>3 Hassan v.
+&lt;sup>4 Hassan v.
 Colorado, 495 Fed.
 Appx.
 947, 948 (10th Cir.
 2012) (Gorsuch, J.) (unpublished), aff'g 870 F. Supp.
 2d 1192 (D. Colo.
 2012) (upholding state requirement that presidential candidates affirm that they meet constitutional qualifications for office, including natural-born citizen requirement).

-&lt;sup>4 See Derek T. Muller, "Natural Born" Disputes in the 2016 Presidential Election, 85 Fordham L. Rev. 1097, 1110 (2016) (noting that "[w]hen election administrators heard [such] eligibility challenges, they often asserted jurisdiction," though they rejected them on the merits).
+&lt;sup>5 See Derek T. Muller, "Natural Born" Disputes in the 2016 Presidential Election, 85 Fordham L. Rev. 1097, 1110 (2016) (noting that "[w]hen election administrators heard [such] eligibility challenges, they often asserted jurisdiction," though they rejected them on the merits).

-&lt;sup>5 See Peace and Freedom Party v.
+&lt;sup>6 See Lindsay v.
 Bowen, 750 F.3d 1061 (9th Cir.
 2014) (upholding state officials' rejection of underage candidate); Socialist Workers Party of Illinois v.
 Ogilvie, 357 F. Supp.
 109, 112 (N.D.
 Ill.
 1972) (same).

-&lt;sup>6 See, e.g., Griffin v.
+&lt;sup>8 See, e.g., Griffin v.
 Padilla, 408 F. Supp.
 3d 1169 (E.D.
 Cal.
 2019) (invalidating state ballot access law excluding presidential candidates who had not disclosed past federal tax returns), appeal dismissed as moot and remanded, 2019 WL 7557783 (9th Cir.
 Dec.
 16, 2019), vacated, 2020 WL 1442091 (E.D.
 Cal.
 Jan.
 13, 2020).

-imposed in 1787.
-In other words, since 1868, the qualifications for eligibility for the presidency-in addition to natural born citizenship, age, and residency-have also included not having engaged in insurrection against the United States after having taken an oath to support the Constitution.
+insurrection against the United States after having taken an oath to support the Constitution.
 And Trump does not meet that qualification.

 III.
-As Secretary of State, you enforce Section 3 in Nevada.
+As Secretary of State, you enforce Section 3 in Oregon.

-You have the authority and responsibility to determine, as part of the state ballot qualification process, whether a candidate for office is ineligible to appear on the Nevada presidential primary ballot because, "having previously taken an oath . . . to support the Constitution of the United States," he then proceeded to "engage[] in insurrection or rebellion against the same."
+You have the authority and responsibility to determine, as part of the state ballot qualification process, whether a candidate for office is ineligible to appear on the Oregon presidential primary ballot because, "having previously taken an oath . . . to support the Constitution of the United States," he then proceeded to "engage[] in insurrection or rebellion against the same."
 In general, your authority to exclude an ineligible candidate from the presidential ballot inheres in the interaction between the roles of Congress and the states in the presidential selection process.
-The states, including officers such as Secretaries, play a critical role in that process but cannot act inconsistently with the U.S. Constitution.8
+The states, including officers such as Secretaries, play a critical role in that process but cannot act inconsistently with the U.S. Constitution.